Blooverh/Python_Algorithms/TreesChpt/notes.md

             preorder(T, c)

 > Postorder traversal => recursively traverses the subtress rooted at the children of the root first and then visits the root, thus root will be last node to be visited.
+>> we start from the left most child of root and traverse the entire tree until we reach the root node.
+>> Algorithm:
+    postorder(T, p):
+        for each child c in T.children(p) do postorder(T, c) *recursively traverse the subtree rooted at c

 > Overall running of both this algorithms is O(n) meaning it increases linearly based on the number of inputs the tree contains.

 > Breadth First Traversal => Non recursive process for traversing the tree, we use a QUEUE to produce a FIFO semantics for the order in which we visit the nodes.
 Overall running time is O(n), due to the n calls to enqueue and n calls to dequeue as we keep nodes in queue to process the visit of such trees.
+We start from the root then read from left to right for each level of the tree
 >> Algorithm:
     Initialize queue Q to contain the T.root() while Q != empty do